The Bondi universe: Can negative mass drive the cosmological expansion?: Simulations of cosmic acceleration

 \subsection{Comoving co-ordinates and power spectra}

-The gravitational structure formation is better seen in comoving co-ordinates.
-These are space and velocity co-ordinates that follow the expansion of a self-gravitating system according to the scale factor $a(t)$.
+Although we used fixed space-time co-ordinates in the simulations, it may be helpful to switch to comoving co-ordinates in order to better analyze the gravitational structure formation.
+Comoving co-ordinates follow the expansion of a self-gravitating system according to its scale factor $a(t)$.
 Here, quite naturally, we choose the scale factor to be the root-mean-square displacement of the particles as obtained from the numerical simulations, i.e., $a(t) = \sigma_{X}(t)$.
-The comoving co-ordinates $(\hat x, \hat v)$ are then defined by the transformation:
+The comoving co-ordinates $(\hat x, \hat v)$ are defined in terms of the fixed co-ordinates $(x,v)$ according to the transformations:

 where the overdot denotes differentiation with respect to $t$.
-Note that the scaled velocities $\hat v$ represent deviations from the Hubble flow, i.e., the peculiar velocities.
+By rewriting $v = a(t) {\hat v} + H x$, where $H=\dot a/a$ is the Hubble parameter, we see that $a \hat v$ represents the deviations from the Hubble flow, i.e., the peculiar velocity.

 In Fig. \ref{fig:phasespace-scaled}, we show the phase space plots in comoving co-ordinates, for an initially weakly coupled case [$\sigma_{V}(0) = 10^4$, left panels] and an initially strongly coupled case [$\sigma_{V}(0) = 10$, right panels].
 Note that the scaled spatial axis remains approximately within the same bounds for all times, signalling that the comoving co-ordinates absorb the expansion factor, as expected.